How a self-proclaimed ‘goy’ named Norman Jewison made one of the most Jewish movies ever

 “It’s about the breaking down of traditions he wants to follow — all religions come with traditions,” Jewison said of Tevye in an interview with the American Film Institute.
 “Shintoism, Hindu, Muslim, Christianity — all religions, all forms of traditions go through changes, constantly.”

 That common theme made it possible for Jewison, who next directed a musical closer to his own faith, Jesus Christ Superstar, to make Fiddler a hit.
-But it was his sensitivity, his iconic shots, and even his uncredited voiceover as a rabbi, that helped make it a classic.
+But it was his sensitivity, his iconic shots and even his uncredited voiceover as a rabbi, that helped make it a classic.

 I hope you appreciated this article.
-Before you go, I’d like to ask you to please support the Forward’s award-winning journalism this Passover.
+Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.

 — Rachel Fishman Feddersen, Publisher and CEO